America’s Promise Alliance

 National School Climate Center

 NSCC promotes positive school climate by helping schools integrate social-emotional learning with academics, thereby enhancing student performance and engagement and reducing violence and bullying.
 The Center translates research into practice by establishing relevant programs and services that support a model for whole school improvement.
 NSCC advocates for school climate transformation; conducts research initiatives; provides professional development and consultation; organizes a summer institute; works with higher education and state education departments to incorporate school climate measures.
 The website provides a newsletter; blog; research; upcoming workshops, keynotes and institutes; the comprehensive school climate measurement tool; and resources for parents.

-Not in Our Town
+Not in Our School

 Partners Against Hate

 Partners Against Hate was started as a project of several nonprofits to provide educational and counteraction strategies for young people and community professionals who interact with them.
 The program provides blueprints, activities, and tools to help adults teach children not to hate, how to safely use the internet, and how to create programs with their student peers.
 The website provides several guides and a manual for dealing with hate on the internet.
 It also provides resources for community and business leaders, educators, law enforcement, parents and families, youth and trainers and a database of hate crimes and state legislation.